-(3) Includes expected debt funding and approved Clean Water Revolving Loan Funds.
+(3) Includes proceeds of the Series 2018 Bonds and approved Clean Water Revolving Loan Funds.

 The District plans to fund the Capital Improvement Program through a combination of cash and debt financing as shown in the above table.
 The CIP also includes \$1.49 billion in funding in Fiscal Years 2023 through 2027, of which \$775 million is planned to be funded with debt proceeds and \$712 million with operating cash.